AdobeDocs/workfront.en/help/classic/documents/managing-documents/view-document-details.md

 For more information, see [Delete Documents](../../documents/managing-documents/delete-documents.md).

-## Generate a proof for the document
+## Create a proof for the document

-For more information, see [Generate a proof](../../review-and-approve-work/proofing/creating-proofs-within-workfront/generate-proof.md).
+For more information, see [Create proofs](../../review-and-approve-work/proofing/creating-proofs-within-workfront/create-proofs--in-wf.md).

 ## Add the document to your Workfront favorites